If I had a magic time machine I’d go back to the early 90s and have a quiet word with myself about food.

 Eat greens, everyday.
 Mum always included at least 1 green veggie with our evening meal, however I could have been a lot more pro-active myself.
 Brassica veggies in particular (broccoli, cauliflower, kale, Brussel sprouts, rocket) are packed with nutrients that support oestrogen processing in the liver – essential for hormone balance and managing PMT.

 Ease up on sugar.
 Adding 2 sugars to every black coffee really racked up my sugar intake and contributed to the bloating and teen spots.
 Add in white bread, white pasta, and other refined carbs and the sugar total was HUGE!
-Swapping to herbal teas (which I did in my early twenties) and complex carbs would have made a significant difference to energy, digestion, skin health, and hormone balance.
+Swapping to herbal teas and complex carbs would have made a significant difference to energy, digestion, skin health, and hormone balance.

 Eat Real Food.
 Back then, as a pescetarian I really needed to be eating a lot more fish, eggs, beans, pulses, and colourful fruits & veggies and none of that processed fake food marketed to vegetarians.